AccurateTax FAQs

 To get accurate sales tax calculations, your website must provide us with a validated, scrubbed address.
 However, if you don’t have nexus in some states, you may still wish to scrub shipping addresses, even though the orders are not taxable.

 Address validation provides several benefits beyond its need for sales tax calculations.
 First, it can reduce the time you spend researching a correct address when a customer provides an address that is noted as invalid by your shipping software.
-Second, it reduces or eliminates address correction fees charged by certain carriers:
+Second, it reduces or eliminates address correction fees charged by certain carriers.

 Finally, address correction also prevents packages being returned and requiring re-shipment if the address provided by the customer could not be corrected by the carrier.